neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

         **Fig. 23:**  Detected events.

-To get the detected events in a new window, switch to the event editing modeby pressing **E** or by activating the corresponding button in the toolbar (Fig. 24).
+To have a new window with the isolated events, switch to the event editing mode by pressing **E** or by activating the corresponding button in the toolbar (Fig. 24).
 Clicking on the trace with the right mouse button will allow a menu to appear.
 Select "Extract selected events" from this menu to put the exemplary events into a new window.

     .. figure:: images/eventbutton.png